Traditional Chinese Wedding Custom (Guo Da Li) - Handmade

 Listing Summary

-Historically, "Guo Da Li" was the most significant ceremony in betrothal, typically held 15 to 20 days before the wedding.
-The groom's family would select an auspicious date to present betrothal gifts and a monetary gift to the bride's family.
-In modern times, "Guo Da Li" is viewed as an engagement, signifying a promise from the groom's family to the bride's, accompanied by congratulatory gifts to express sincerity.
+In ancient times, the "Guo Da Li" (formal betrothal gift exchange) was the most significant ceremony in betrothal, typically held 15 to 20 days before the wedding.
+The groom's family would select an auspicious date to deliver betrothal gifts and money to the bride's family.
+Today, "Guo Da Li" is seen as an engagement, a promise from the groom's family to the bride's, accompanied by gifts to express sincerity.

 Shipping Fees and More